TreshanAyesh/FYP-An-End-to-End-Framework-for-Predictive-Maintenance-with-AI-powered-Digital-Twins/Readme.md

 ### An End to End Framework for Predictive Maintenance With AI Powered Digital Twins

 Group Members
-- Treshan Ayesh    <any media link>
+- Treshan Ayesh    "any media link"
-- Ashen Dlanjana    <any media link>
+- Ashen Dlanjana    "any media link"
-- Shivanka Priyashan   <any media link>
+- Shivanka Priyashan   "any media link"
-- Senuri Ranatunga     <any media link>
+- Senuri Ranatunga     "any media link"

 This study presents a comprehensive end-to-end framework for Predictive Maintenance (PdM) for components in a Microgrid, with a focus on Vertical Axis Wind Turbines and